Dyalog/link/docs/Usage/ConfigFiles.md

 ## Introduction
 Link Configuration files are in [JSON5 format](https://json5.org/), which is the same format as Dyalog APL configuration files.
 There is a user configuration file containing options that apply to all links, and directory configuraton files which apply to individual directories.

+When performing an action that is related to a directory, Link will read both the user and directory configurations.
+If a setting is found in both places, the more specific directory setting will override the general user settting.

 ### User Configuration Files
 You can have a user configuration file which allows you to record preferences that apply to all links, for example link creation options like -watch= or the `notify` setting.
 A simple example of a user configuration file would be: